AdaemmerP/lpirfs/README.md

 Development
 -----------

-I am currently working on a function to include exogenous variables to give a matrix as input for the shock identification.
+I am currently working on a function to include exogenous variables and a function that allows to identify the shocks besides a Cholesky decomposition.

 ### Author